-We continue to develop our staff expertise in the area of Special Educational Needs.
+We continue to develop our staff expertise in Special Educational Needs.

 The school has in place a comprehensive testing system in line with that which is recommended by EA.
 These tests assist in identifying and monitoring the progress of children with SEN.